jbreeden/mruby-sqlite/test_results.md

   - define_function_closed
     + [PENDING] works

-  - inerrupt_closed
+  - inerrupt
-Expected SQLite3::Exception to be raised, but was NoMethodError
+    + Raises a SQLite3::Exception if called on a closed database
-    + [FAILED] works
+    + Does not raise if called on an open database

   - define_aggregate
     + [PENDING] works